Aaliyah looked at the interview room’s solitary clock. It had barely moved.

 ‘In the middle of the night?’

-‘We’re pushed for time.
+‘We’re pushed for time.’
+The small copper looks like he’s ready to explode he’s beaming so much.
+‘But of course we will.
+We’re friends.
 You know it’s dangerous in there don’t you?’

-He was probably right, but falling masonry and treacherous stairs had been the last thing on their minds once they’d found the hole.
+He was probably right, but falling masonry and treacherous stairs had been the last thing on their minds once they’d found the hole hidden in the warehouse.

-Linda wondered whether to try a tear or two, and decided against it.
+Aaliyah wondered whether to try another tear or two, and decides against it.
+She’s had enough of unnecessary dramatics.
 She’d put her trust in the old dear and her gift.
-Anyway, she had her pride, and the lies are flowing so fast she’s not sure she could stop them if she tried.
+She had her pride, and the lies are flowing so fast she’s not sure she could stop them if she tried.

 She kept what the old Maori had told her to herself.
-From start to finish they’d had the air of knowing more about the warehouse’s and what was in its cellar than they let on.
-You didn’t get busted for trespass by plainclothes CID.
+From start to finish the cops had had the air of knowing more about the warehouse’s and what was in its cellar than they let on.
+No one got busted for trespass by CID.

 ‘Why’re you so interested anyway?
-The place is empty.’
+The place is empty,’ says Aaliayh

-For a moment Honesty thought she’d got them as something burrowed beneath their faces.
+For a moment she thought she’d got them as something they’re fighting hard not to show burrows beneath their faces.

+‘That’s right,’ continues his companion.
 ‘It’s dangerous.
-We’ll find your missing person for you.
+We’ll find your missing cat for you.
 These things are better left to professionals.’

-Radioactive copper looked like he wanted to punch himself in the face.
-The Maori had been right then; there were secrets to be found amongst the ruins.
+The Maori had been right then; there were secrets to be found amongst the ruins thinks Aaliyah to herself.

-‘Look, don’t play there again, and don’t mess with anything in there either.
+‘Look, just don’t play there,’ the small copper looks like he’s coming back to himself a little.
+Aaliyah supresses a shudder, ‘and don’t mess with anything in there either.
 Its dangerous.’

 ‘We’re going to let you go.
 Of course we’re going to let you go.’

-The copper with the grin reach over and squeezes her shoulder, soft and urgent like he wants something more than just to look into her eyes.
+The copper with that radioactive grin reached over and squeezes her shoulder, soft and urgent like he wants something more than just to look into her eyes.

 ‘You can come back any time.
-We’ll wait.’
+We’ll wait,’ he says.

 It’s over surprisingly fast.
-It turns out their captors have more pressing matters than their three new friends.
+It turns out their captors have more pressing matters than their three new friends after all.
 There’s no charges brought or official record.
-Instead Honesty and her brothers carry their bruises back onto the street with their lesson duly learned.
-The warehouse was hiding something a lot more than a hole in the wall.
+Instead Aaliayah and her brothers carry their bruises back onto the street with their lesson duly learned.

 That was Rinse, he’d raised one hand to stop the sun burning his eyes now his cap was gone.